 Because “the brands” won’t stop at nothing, they go on to slap some certification and seals on their products or services in order to make people believe that they’re certified by a certain environmental agency when they aren’t – or in some cases, such agency doesn’t even exist.
 They just made it up at the spot.
 In order to not fall for such, you need to authenticate and verify such certifications and seals.

-How this works is that a certain product is created or a particular collection is released which screams everything environmentally conscious to attract people to such brand.
+How this works is that a certain product is created or a particular collection is released that screams everything environmentally conscious to attract people to such a brand.
 These products may look like the perfect eco-friendly product for you but if you dig deeper or take a look at their other products or the entire brand, there’s a huge difference.
 It’s like the typical example of what you ordered vs what you got.
 No similarities whatsoever.

-These products are used as baiting tools to trick people into thinking such brand is out to protect the environment when it’s the opposite.
+These products are used as baiting tools to trick people into thinking such a brand is out to protect the environment when it’s the opposite.
 In some cases, it may not even be a product, maybe just something on the website like in the case of Coca-Cola where they have a whole section talking about sustainability.
 I mean, these guys have ties with the fossil fuel industry and have been named top plastic polluters for three years in a row.
 Think about it.

 With all that greenwashing going on, you need to ask questions and do proper research to know exactly what you’re getting yourself into and what products you’re getting.